KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/FORMAT.md

 degrees).
 The rotation is NOT negated despite the Y-axis flip (same convention as Altium).

-Pad rotation in 0x0D blocks is board-absolute, meaning it includes the parent footprint's rotation.
-To get the footprint-local pad rotation for KiCad, subtract the footprint's rotation.
+Pad coordinates and rotation in 0x0D blocks are in the footprint's local (unrotated, unflipped) space.
+Graphics, text, and areas on a placed instance are board-absolute with final layers already applied.

 ## Linked Lists